Polymer/old-docs-site/0.8/docs/devguide/local-dom.md

         .content-wrapper > special

-## Local node marshalling {#node-marshalling}
+## Automatic node finding {#node-finding}

-{{site.project_title}} automatically builds a map of instance nodes stamped into its local DOM, to provide convenient access to frequently used nodes without the need to query for (and memoize) them manually.
+{{site.project_title}} automatically builds a map of instance nodes stamped into its local DOM, to provide convenient access to frequently used nodes without the need to query for them manually.
 Any node specified in the element's template with an `id` is stored on the `this.$` hash by `id`.

 Example: